liupei404/K3NG/225-Sidetone,-PTT,-and-TX-Key-Lines.md

 Note that if you activate PTT lead time, you should activate tail time as well, otherwise PTT lead time will be invoked before each dit or dah, significantly slowing down the sending speed.

-Currently PTT lead, tail, and hang times can only be changed at runtime using the Winkey interface emulation.
-(Let me know if you would like CLI commands to do this.)

 For testing purposes the PTT line can be manually toggled on and off using the \u CLI command.

 If your CW transmitter keys up when the CW line is keyed (or you are not going to use multi-transmitter support), there is probably no need to use the PTT line.